mikefromd/Vocoder/README.md

 ![Vocoder with separate treatment of consonants and vowels](media/2024-02-27_12-17-30.png)

 The two patches belonging to the project have been saved inside MAX as a project.
-This is a special folder format that contains all files in a compressed format to save memory space and speed up the distribution of content.
+This is a special folder format that contains links to the respective patches.
+So it is important that the patches are at the locations described there.
+If you copy and paste your folders as described above on your Desktop, you are all set.

 ### 5. Visualise sound